 Understanding and aligning with the goals and aspirations of our key stakeholders is central to how we prioritise our activities.
-The release of national SDG implementation plans will enable us to further prioritise activities based on the areas of greatest need.
+The release of national SDG implementation plans enables us to further prioritise activities based on the areas of greatest need.
+We have mapped our activities to the SDGs, at a high level (see Table 2 above) and are currently working on a project with an external expert to conduct more detailed mapping of several of our RIIO-ED2 Business Plan Annexes, including our Environmental Action Plan, and to inform the 2022 review of this Strategy.